All Region/State Choir Manual (3)

 1. Each student selected for the choir will be expected to attend all rehearsals and the performance of the choir.
 (Summer 2012)

-- To maintain all state eligibility students must place within the region all state tryout allotment and must participate in the region clinic as a member of the mixed choir.
+- To maintain all state eligibility students must place within the region all state tryout allotment and must participate in the region clinic.

 - Excused absences from any part of the clinic require approval from the participating region directors.

 - Absences due to the following will automatically be excused and do not require region vote;

 - Personal Illness verified by a note from a physician

 - Death in the immediate family as verified with proper documentation

 - All other absences must be excused by a majority vote of the participating region directors.